-Josh is admitted to the State Bar of New York and is a member of the bars of the United States District Courts for the Southern District of New York and the Eastern District of New York.
+Josh is admitted to the State Bar of New York and is a member of the bars of the United States District Courts for the Southern District of New York, the Eastern District of New York, the District Court for the District of Columbia, and the United States Courts of Appeals for the Second and Ninth Circuits.

 Josh previously practiced at Dewey & LeBoeuf LLP and DLA Piper LLP.
 He graduated from Columbia University School of Law in 2006, where he was a Harlan Fiske Stone Scholar, and received his B.A. from Cornell University in 2002.
-Josh has been honored as a 2015 and 2016 Super Lawyer Rising Star.
+Josh has been honored as a 2015, 2016 and 2017 Super Lawyer Rising Star.